Cornplanter: War chief

 In November 1778, Cornplanter led the Seneca at the Cherry Valley Massacre.
 During this raid many non-combatants were killed or taken captive.

-In 1779, George Washington ordered Major General John Sullivan to invade Iroquois territory and destroy their villages.
+In 1779, George Washington ordered Major General John Sullivan to invade Haudenosaunee territory and destroy their villages.
 Cornplanter, along with Joseph Brant, Sayenqueraghta, and Butler, fought a desperate delaying action in order to allow the escape of refugees to Fort Niagara.
 They were brushed aside at the Battle of Newtown by Sullivan's army of 4,500 men.

 The Sullivan Expedition caused great destruction during the subsequent scorched earth campaign.
 They methodically razed villages, burned fields, and destroyed stored foodstuffs throughout the Seneca and Cayuga homeland.
 The Seneca suffered terribly during the following winter.
 Many froze or starved to death.
 Cornplanter and his warriors, however, continued to raid American settlements in 1780.

 In May 1780, Cornplanter and Joseph Brant led an attack on Canojaharie on the Mohawk River.
 During this raid, Seneca warriors captured Cornplanter's father John Abeel and burned his house.
 Cornplanter, who had once gone as a young man to meet his father, recognized Abeel and offered apology.
 Cornplanter invited Abeel to go with him or return to his European family.
 When his father chose the latter, Cornplanter had Seneca warriors accompany him in safety.

 A few months later Cornplanter participated in the large scale raid on the Schoharie Creek and Mohawk River valleys that culminated in the inconclusive Battle of Klock's Field.
 He was relatively inactive for the remainder of the war.